mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

     - Mappings between symbols and their addresses

 ### When and where are symbols generated?
+Any type, variable, function you define turns into a symbol.
 They get generated within an [object file](https://mfaani.com/posts/devtools/optimizing-app-size/jargon/).
 A typical object file contains:

 - Compiled Code